Matt-Mf/Mio-Sito/content/about.md

 For detailed CV, job proposals or any other inquiries feel free to contact me.

-<a href="https://www.fumagalli-mf.vision/pgp-mf.asc">Here's</a> my public 2048 bit pgp key for sending me encrypted stuff.
+<a href="https://www.fumagalli-mf.vision/pgp-mf.asc">Here's</a> my public 2048 bit pgp key.

 You can use also find me on Signal.